Knowing what matters: A list of values

 Individuality: Honoring one's unique qualities

-Influence: Having positive effect on others
+Influence: Having a positive effect on others

 Innovation: Creating new methods or ideas

-Insight: Deep understanding of people or situations
+Insight: Deep understanding of people, situations, and oneself

 Integrity: Aligning actions with values